 12 Ways To Get Cheap Plane Tickets In 2017

-We’re so ready to jet out of town and enjoy the sunshine that we can hardly stand to sit in our seats a moment longer.
-To get the best airfare requires a bit of heavy research, which you can luckily do while you’re at work pretending to do the stuff your employer compensates you for.
+We’re so ready to jet out of town and enjoy the last of summer’s sunshine that we can hardly stand to sit in our seats a moment longer.
 Here, 12 ways to score the cheapest plane tickets possible—so you can spend more of your hard-earned cash on margaritas and less on overhead bin space.

 Want to fly to London but can't find a cheap ticket?
 You can try looking for tickets to somewhere else in Europe that stop in London and just disembark during your connection.
 This method takes a time investment but can really pay off in savings.